-Today’s POP RESCUE is the debut 1988 album Push by trio Bros.
+Today’s POP RESCUE from a fate unknown, is the debut 1988 album Push by trio Bros.
 Is this album Famously good, or does it Owe you a refund?
 Read on…

 When this album was released, the charts went crazy for them (as did my sister).

 It’s only 10 tracks long, yet it spawned 6 singles, and gave the trio huge exposure.

 The album opens with the catchy #2 debut single, and that question, When Will I Be Famous?
 This is a great track, and one that could have been quite ironic had they have failed.. but thankfully it was a hit, and it’s the perfect opening track here in all of its 5 minute 2 second glory – complete with cowbells, and different tempo segment.

 Then we’re straight into second single Drop The Boy with its ‘shoodla-doodlum-doo-dah-day‘ trademark growling opening vocal snarl from Matt Goss.
 This is a slower track, and not as catchy, but nonetheless provided them with another #2 hit, which kept the momentum going.

 Ten Out Of Ten is our first foray into album track territory, and this is also a ballad.
 The track is a little bit musically clumsy on the synth, but it feels like something you’d find on a Pet Shop Boys album, which is unsurprising, considering the groups had the same manager – Tom Watkins.

 Liar is very 80s, and sadly it’s a bit of a filler on this album, whilst inoffensive, it doesn’t really do much.
 Love To Hate You is a vast improvement, and whilst it isn’t a cover of the Erasure track, it is at least more interesting and catchier than Liar.